blumbear/bot-orga-soir-e/README.md

 Use ```deactivate``` to go out of the env.

 ## Utilisation
-Actualy you have to use '!' before a command to use it.
+Currently, you need to use '!' before a command to execute it.

 ## Function available